gmacario/vodafone-smart-hack/README.md

 ## Vodafone Smart 4 mini

-This is a phone available from Vodafone Italy.
+This phone is also known as VF785, and is available from [Vodafone Italy](http://www.vodafone.it).

-Until 2014-06-31 the phone is available with a 2-month flat-rate contract for only 69.00 EUR.
+Until 2014-06-31 the phone is sold to only 69.00 EUR - including a 3-month flat-rate 3G Internet contract.

 ### Specifications